EternalConfession/image_crawler/README.md

 ## Requirements:

-Python 2.7
+1. Python 2.7

-simpejson
+2. simpejson

-BeautifulSoup4
+3. BeautifulSoup4

 ## Usage:

 1. Edit the query list

-2. python google_image.py
+2. Run the script in shell...